-TIP: Once you have created the generator, you can edit it by right-clicking the generator you want to change, and then selecting Edit Generator.
+Once you have created the generator, you can edit it by right-clicking the generator you want to change, and then selecting Edit Generator.

-The following helps you complete the Bufferpool Wizard:
+The following helps you complete the tabs on the Generator Editor:

 Provide a name for a new generator or edit the name of an existing generator.